huggingface/blog/introduction-to-ggml.md

 However, ggml also comes with some disadvantages that you need to keep in mind when using it (Attention: this list may change in future versions of ggml):
 - Not all tensor operations are supported on all backends.
 For example, some may work on CPU but won't work on CUDA.
-- Coding may not be straightforward and may require deep knowledge of low-level programming.
+- Development with ggml may not be straightforward and may require deep knowledge of low-level programming.
 - The project is in active development, so breaking changes are expected.

 In this article, we will focus on the fundamentals of ggml for developers looking to get started with the library.
-It does not cover higher-level tasks such as LLM inference with llama.cpp, which builds upon ggml.
+We do not cover higher-level tasks such as LLM inference with llama.cpp, which builds upon ggml.
 Instead, we'll explore the core concepts and basic usage of ggml to provide a solid foundation for further learning and development.

 ## Getting started